 Don’t learn your lines to death.
 Learn your lines to life!

 A much better technique is to forget about learning the lines.
 That may sound contradictory but by taking a step back you’ll improve your understanding of the text.
 You have to practice the speech so much that the lines come as a bi-product.
 Say them in different ways so many times that you just naturally remember them.
 Experiment and explore the rythm in the speech as well as letting the natural pace impact how you deliver them.

 The problem with sitting down and trying to memorize them is that they come out boring because the process of learning them has been invariably boring.
-In this section, I will talk very briefly about how to tackle Iambic Pentameter in text and then go onto basic exercises to prepare a speech.
+If you sit there and just stare at the page – which is what most people do – then your performance will be as rehearsed and as stiff as a wooden stage.

 Have your Shakespeare speech written out or typed up on a piece of paper.
 It should be in blank verse which means there is a capital letter at the start of each line.
+This is my very simplified explanation of blank verse so if you want a more in-depth explanation then please see the further reading section.
 Let’s take an example from a line written by Shakespeare: